A Function-Centric Perspective on Flat and Sharp Minima: Single-Objective Optimisation

 \section{Single-Objective Optimisation}

-We posit that the sharpness reached by a model depends on the geometric properties of the function it is trained to approximate.
-To illustrate that loss-landscape geometry is tied to solution complexity, we begin with a toy setting: single-objective optimisation.
-Consider Himmelblau's function in~\eqref{eq:himmelblauspaper} (visualised in Figure~\ref{fig:himmelblaus}).
+We posit that the sharpness reached by a model depends on the geometric properties of the function it is trained to approximate, given that neural networks are universal function approximates.
+To illustrate that loss-landscape geometry can be tied to solution complexity / the function being fitted, we begin with a toy setting: single-objective optimisation.
+Toy settings have previously been used to study geometric properties of neural networks; for example~\cite{pmlr-v137-huang20a} used the Swiss Roll data set to explore generalisation and flat minima.

+Consider Himmelblau's function in Equation~\eqref{eq:himmelblauspaper} (visualised in Figure~\ref{fig:himmelblaus}).
 It has four global minima whose local geometry differs markedly (Table~\ref{tab:global-minima}), yet each achieves zero loss.
-Thus, no minimum is intrinsically preferable from an optimisation objective standpoint.
-Under flatness-centric views, flatter minima would be deemed superior; however, any network that represents the target function can plausibly converge to any of these minima.
+Thus, no minimum is intrinsically preferable from an optimisation-objective standpoint.
+Under flatness-centric views, flatter minima would be deemed preferable; however, any network that represents the target function can plausibly converge to any of these minima.
 Flatness is therefore not a necessary criterion for optimality in this setting.

 Moving beyond this example, we examine a set of single-objective problems with a single global minimum.
-Figure~\ref{fig:single-objective-optimization} visualises six such functions (definitions in Appendix~\ref{app:Single-Objective-Optimisation-Functions}).
+Figure~\ref{fig:single-objective-optimization} visualises six such functions (definitions are provided in Appendix~\ref{app:Single-Objective-Optimisation-Functions}).
 Each exhibits a distinct landscape, implying different local curvature at its global minimum.
 Table~\ref{tab:global_minima_sharpness} reports sharpness statistics at the global minimum.
 For instance, the Sphere function is the flattest across metrics, whereas functions with more intricate landscapes (e.g., Rosenbrock, Beale, Booth) have sharper optima.
-Accurately representing these objectives therefore entails reaching minima with geometry commensurate to the function's complexity.
+Accurately representing these objectives therefore entails reaching minima with geometry commensurate with the complexity of the target function.